Leafy green vegetables are incredible for our health. They’re often put on a pedestal in the nutrition world, and for good reasons.

 - Collard greens

 It’s also helpful to know what leafy greens are high in oxalates.
-This doesn’t mean these foods aren’t healthy, just that they are not a reliable source of calcium because absorption would be quite low.
-If you want to limit the oxalate content in these leafy greens, you can boil them and discard the water.
+This doesn’t mean these foods aren’t healthy, just that they are not a reliable source of calcium because absorption is quite low.
+If you want to limit the oxalate content in these leafy greens, boil them and discard the water.
 Leafy greens that are high in oxalate are:

 - Beet greens

 There are many research studies linking vegetables, green vegetables, leafy vegetables, and the individual nutrients found in abundance in green leafy vegetables with positive health outcomes.